 - The responsibility of social security authorities to make sure that the social security contributions were paid by the companies

-- That a special file is maintained at the workplace to register work hours if any changes have been carried out and made available to authorities
+- That a special file is maintained at the workplace to register work hours if any changes have been made before submitting to authorities

 Employees who have worked for a minimum of 50 days during the past 15 months are usually eligible for free health and dental care through social security.